tradewife/fartnode/README.md

   - Receives creator fees (SOL) from Pump.fun’s creator vault.

 - **Rewards Vault**
-  - Dedicated SOL account used as the source for distributions.
+  - Dedicated SOL account used as the source for airdrops.
   - Holds the pooled share of creator rewards between epochs.

+There is **no separate staking contract or node NFT**.
+Eligibility is computed directly from `$FARTNODE` token balances at snapshot time.

 ### Core components (`src/`)

+The intended structure is:

-- `config.ts` – environment variables, constants (thresholds, node math)
+- `config.ts` – environment variables, constants (thresholds, eligibility rules).
-- `logger.ts` – structured logging setup
+- `logger.ts` – structured logging setup.
 - `pump.ts` – integration with Pump.fun / PumpPortal:
-  - builds and submits `collectCreatorFee` transactions
+  - builds and submits `collectCreatorFee` transactions.
-- `pricing.ts` – SOL/USD price via a price API (e.g. Jupiter) for threshold checks
+- `pricing.ts` – SOL/USD price via a price API (for USD threshold checks).
-- `rewardsVault.ts` – moves SOL Creator → Rewards Vault; queries vault balance
+- `rewardsVault.ts` – moves SOL Creator → Rewards Vault; queries vault balance.
-- `holders.ts` – fetches and decodes `$FARTNODE` token accounts via `getProgramAccounts`
+- `holders.ts` – fetches and decodes `$FARTNODE` token accounts via `getProgramAccounts`.
-- `nodes.ts` – node-unit computation:
-  - 300k / 3M thresholds, 160-unit global cap, deterministic ordering
+- `eligibility.ts` – applies rules (min balance, whale caps) to decide which holders are eligible.
-- `distribution.ts` – SOL payouts from Rewards Vault to node holders
+- `distribution.ts` – SOL airdrops from Rewards Vault to eligible holders.
 - `epoch.ts` – orchestration of a single epoch:
-  - threshold check → claim → vault top-up → snapshot → distribution → logging
+  - threshold check → claim → vault top‑up → snapshot holders → eligibility filter → distribution → logging.
-- `index.ts` – CLI entrypoint (runs one epoch)
+- `index.ts` – CLI entrypoint (runs one epoch).

 ### Epoch invariants

 For a correctly configured deployment:

-- Sum of lamports distributed in an epoch **≤** vault balance at epoch start.
+- Sum of lamports distributed in an epoch **≤** Rewards Vault balance at epoch start.
 - Any undistributed residual lamports remain in the Rewards Vault.
-- If an epoch fails mid-way, remaining SOL stays in vault; no partial double-spend.
+- If an epoch fails mid‑way, remaining SOL stays in the Rewards Vault; no partial double‑spend.
+- Eligibility is derived solely from on‑chain `$FARTNODE` balances (within the configured rules).

 ---